davidhu2006/cs246e-notes/README.md

 _Course information at the bottom of the page._

-These notes cover CS 246E in Fall 2021.
+These notes cover CS 246E in Fall 2025.
+The original notes from Fall 2021 can be found [here](https://github.com/quanpham0805/cs246e-notes), by Quan Pham.
 The original notes from Fall 2017 can be found [here](https://github.com/clayton-halim/cs246e-notes), by Clayton Halim

 The textbook used is [Stroustrup, Bjarne.
 The C++ Programming Language, 4th edition, Addison Wesley](http://www.stroustrup.com/4th.html), reading sections are referenced to this book.